 The Council has many advisory committees and boards outside of its own membership.
 They fall into several categories.
 One category are the statutory metropolitan commissions on parks and open space, transit, waste control, airports, and sports facilities.
 Next are advisory committees and boards which are set up under state law.
 They include the Transportation Advisory Board, the Metropolitan Health Planning Board and the Metro HRA advisory committee.
 Finally, there are advisory committees set up by the Council, but not pursuant to state law.
-They include the Advisory Committee on Aging, the Arts Advisory Committee, Criminal Justice Advisory Committee, Land Use Advisory Committee, Water Quality Management Advisory Committee, and Waste Management Advisory Committee.
+They include the Advisory Committee, Land Use Advisory Committee, Water Quality Management Advisory Committee, and Waste Management Advisory Committee.
 One other committee under the Council is the chair's advisory committee.